-- Scientific Method: brush up on this concept there are several online sites, including Wikipedia, that do a good job of explaining dependent, independent, and controlled variables as well as the difference between a control experiment and a regular experiment. - Definition of microbes and an understanding of the different groups of microbes (e.g. bacteria, fungi, viruses).
+- Scientific Method: brush up on this concept there are several online sites, including Wikipedia, that do a good job of explaining dependent, independent, and controlled variables as well as the difference between a control experiment/group and an experimental group. - Definition of microbes and an understanding of the different groups of microbes (e.g. bacteria, fungi, viruses).
 You are not required to memorize all the names you should, however, have at least a basic idea as to the types of organisms included in each category - Eukaryotic vs. prokaryotic cells differences - Metabolic pathways - Metric system